 I’ve been called divisive many times, but at some point I’ve decided that it’s not worth it to stay silent, even though I may personally feel more comfortable.

-In 2013, Kirsten Purpura left her home in Indiana to volunteer for the summer in a homeless shelter located in what was considered the “worst” zip code in Atlanta.
-Before then, Kirsten had many notions on poverty and homelessness that had been ingrained into her way of thinking throughout her upbringing and environment.
-She knew very little about the complexities of these social issues – and she knew even less about how issues like poverty are intertwined with much larger topics, such as systemic oppression and racism.
+In the summer of 2013, Kirsten Purpura left her Indiana home to volunteer for a homeless shelter located in what is considered the “worst” zip code in Atlanta.
+Before then, Kirsten’s perception of poverty and homelessness had grown from her suburban middle-class upbringing and environment.
+She knew very little about how complex these social issues can be – how issues like poverty are intertwined with much larger topics, like systemic oppression and racism.
 Before that summer, Kirsten believed herself to be a good Christian girl, a nice person with black friends, and definitely not racist.

 During her summer in Atlanta, her entire world-view and perspective on society’s “least of these” started to change.
-This was the first time that she was taken away from her comfortable life and forced to investigate the biases that she held in her heart.
-She came face to face with these people that she had been told were “lazy,” and she learned about the cycles and systems that for decades have held people in bad and unfair situations.
+She came face to face with people she had been told were “lazy,” and she learned about the cycles and systems that for decades held them in bad and unfair situations.
+For the first time, she was taken out of her comfort zone and forced to investigate the biases she held in her heart.

-Since then, Kirsten has been extremely passionate about raising awareness of social injustices and has felt particularly committed to issues of racial justice.
+Since then, Kirsten has been extremely passionate about raising awareness of social injustices, particularly issues of racial justice.
 She has done amazing work in Indianapolis, learning from and uplifting her community by serving with Americorps Public Allies.
-She also started a fitness program called Hosanna’s Heart that seeks to bring a means of health and wellness to low-income neighbors around her community, to address the growing disparity between income level and preventable disease.
+She also started a fitness program called Hosanna’s Heart that seeks to bring a means of health and wellness to low-income neighbors around her community, addressing the growing disparity between income level and preventable disease.

 Although this is something Kirsten feels she is still growing in and learning about, we asked Kirsten for some tips on how to be an ally to people of color.